MCND

-MCND (Korean: 엠씨엔디; RR: Emssiendi; acronym for "Music Creates New Dream") is a five-member South Korean boy band formed by the company TOP Media in 2020.
-The group debuted on February 27, 2020, with the song "Ice Age".
-The group is composed of members Castle J, Bic, Minjae, Huijun, and Win.
+MCND (Korean: 엠씨엔디; RR: Emssiendi; acronym for "Music Creates New Dream") is a South Korean boy band formed by TOP Media.
+The group consists of five members: Castle J, Bic, Minjae, Huijun, and Win.
+They debuted on February 27, 2020, with the extended play (EP) Into the Ice Age.

 History

 2020: Top Gang, debut with Into the Ice Age, "Spring", and Earth Age

 On January 2, the group released the hip hop pre-debut single "Top Gang".
 The single was composed by member Castle J, and was written by Castle J, Bic and Win.
 The group had performed on Music Bank on December 13 and at Inkigayo on December 15, 2019.

 The group made their official debut on February 27, with the EP Into the Ice Age and its lead single "Ice Age".
 Their debut showcase was held at Seoul's Yes24 Live Hall on February 26.
 On March 15, they hosted an online fansign, making them one of the first groups to embrace a virtual format for these events.
 They described the fansign as "a whole new experience."

 On April 9, the group returned with the digital single "Spring".